Hampo/RestoreWaspDestroyDialog/README.md

 If you're a mod developer, you can add this as a hack in your `Meta.ini`, under the `[Miscellaneous]` header.
 It is recommended to use `OptionalHack`, rather than `RequiredHack`, as this is not an official Lucas hack.

+## Proof of Concept

+This was made a proof of concept that it's possible to restore the event.
+Ideally this will be included in a future mod launcher update and this version will become redundant.